 Doctors screen the child for the possibility of sexual abuse Sexual abuse Child maltreatment includes all types of abuse and neglect of a child under the age of 18 by a parent, caregiver, or another person in a custodial role (for example, clergy, coach, or teacher)... read more , which, although an uncommon cause, is too important to miss.

 If there is a family history of bed-wetting or any urologic disorders, these should be brought to the doctors' attention.
 Doctors also ask questions about any stressors occurring near the start of symptoms, including difficulties at school, with friends, or at home (including questions about parents' marital difficulties).
 Although incontinence is not a psychologic disorder, a brief period of wetting may occur during times of psychologic stress.

 Doctors ask whether children feel weakness of the legs when running or standing.

 Doctors then do a physical examination.
 Examination begins with the following:

-A review of vital signs for fever (urinary tract infection), signs of weight loss (diabetes), and hypertension (a kidney disorder)
+A review of vital signs for fever (may indicate a urinary tract infection), weight loss and excessive thirst (may indicate diabetes), and hypertension (may indicate a kidney disorder)

-Examination of the head and neck for enlarged tonsils, mouth breathing, or poor growth (sleep apnea)
+Examination of the head and neck for enlarged tonsils, mouth breathing, or poor growth (may indicate sleep apnea)

 Examination of the abdomen for any masses that suggest stool is being retained or for a full bladder